bunzl/bunzl.github.io/index.md

 * walk to the deadly mountain

 ## Quote
-He the guy once said:
+He the super duper guy once said:
 > bla bla blub and
 > hui fui wui